kyma-incubator/compass/docs/architecture/authentication-and-authorization.md

 1. Authenticator validates the token using keys provided by identity service.
 In production environment, tenant **must be** included in token payload.
 For local development, the `tenant` property is missing from token issued by Dex.
 1. If the token is valid, OathKeeper sends the request to Hydrator.
-1. Hydrator calls Tenant mapping handler hosted by `Director`, which, in production environment, returns **the same** authentication session (as the `tenant` is already in place).
+1. Hydrator calls Tenant Mapping Handler hosted by `Director`, which, in production environment, returns **the same** authentication session (as the `tenant` is already in place).
 For local development, `tenant` is loaded from ConfigMap, where static `user - tenant` mapping is done.
 1. Hydrator passes response to ID_Token mutator which constructs a JWT token with scopes and `tenant` in the payload.
 1. The request is then forwarded to the desired component (such as `Director` or `Connector`) through the `Gateway` component.